 - a wider range of academic disciplines, including more degree options

 - possibly more extracurricular options for students like sports teams, student programs, student services, etc.

 Because universities offer more undergraduate degree options, there will be multiple schools within the larger university system.
 For example, the University of Colorado has undergraduate options like the School of Engineering and Applied Sciences, the College of Music, the School of Education, or the Leeds School of Business.
 Once you complete your general education requirements (typically taken during the first two years), you will declare your major and be accepted into one of these departments.
 Here, you might have program-specific tutoring, guidance, and support.

 If taken on a full-time basis, undergraduate students can typically earn their Bachelor’s degree in just 4 years.
 The undergraduate degrees will seamlessly lead to the Master’s and Doctorate level programs, some of which you can take in an accelerated form.
-For example, some universities have 4 + 1 programs that allow you to earn both your Bachelor’s and your Master’s degree in just 5 years.
+For example, some universities have 4 + 1 programs that allow you to earn your Bachelor’s and your Master’s degree in just 5 years.
 It is important to remember that the graduate and professional schools will have separate requirements for admission.
-So just because you attended the undergraduate school, doesn’t mean you are automatically admitted into one of their graduate school programs.
+Just because you attended the undergraduate school doesn’t mean you are automatically admitted into one of their graduate school programs.
 Typically, you’ll need to take a standardized test, like the GRE, and complete all the application requirements to gain admission.